Introduction

 . - The right expression is

-It consists of another pattern test set and a complement.
+It consists of another pattern and a complement set.

-includes all tests which are not marked as ignored.
+includes all tests which are not marked as skipped.

 Tying it all together, we can describe what this expression matches in a sentence:

-Select all tests which are not marked ignore and are inside a module starting with
+Select all tests which are not marked as skip and match the regex

 Trying to describe this relationship using options on the command line would be cumbersome, error prone and, depending on the options present, impossible.
 1